-Given that you are applying for a position requiring excellent communication skills, it's especially important to write a compelling cover letter showcasing these abilities!
-In addition, ensure that each letter is customized for a particular job, highlighting your relevant skills and experience as they relate to each position you are applying for.
+Given that you're applying for a communications job—a position requiring excellent communication skills—it's especially important to write a compelling cover letter that showcases your abilities.
+For each job application, your cover letter should be customized and highlight your relevant skills and experiences as they relate to the specific position.

-Point to leadership roles and advanced skills right at the beginning of the cover letter to catch your reader's attention right from the get-go.
-“I am writing in response to the Communications Manager position you have advertised” doesn't say much.
-“I think my experience securing international press coverage for large healthcare clients makes me well suited for the Communications Manager position that has opened with XYZ Corporation” grabs attention.
+Start with an attention grabber.
+Point to leadership roles and advanced skills right at the beginning of the cover letter to catch your reader's attention from the get-go.
+“I am writing in response to the communications manager position you have advertised” doesn't say much.
+“My experience securing international press coverage for large healthcare clients makes me well suited for the communications manager position that has opened with XYZ Corporation” grabs attention.
 Use the company's job description to identify and call out your relevant skills.

+Use numbers when possible.
 Offer quantitative examples to demonstrate your achievements.
-Employers love to see bottom line results.
+Employers love to see bottom-line results.
 Did you increase your predecessor’s PR placements by 50 percent?
 Increase web traffic to your previous employer's website by 40 percent?
-Raise $1.5 million in donated funds for a non-profit organization?
-Illustrate your accomplishments with numbers--math makes your point!
+Raise $1.5 million in donated funds for a nonprofit organization?
+Illustrate your accomplishments with numbers—math makes your point.

+Be specific about your skills and strengths.
 Illustrate your strengths with detailed descriptions.
-Don't describe yourself as a team player or people person—these terms are cliched and overused.
+Don't describe yourself as a team player or people person—these terms are clichéd and overused.
 Instead, go for detailed descriptions like, "I'm a seasoned communicator with experience working on international PR campaigns to convey a cohesive brand across all marketing channels."

 Follow that up with a concrete example: "For instance, when I worked on rebranding the marketing for our largest healthcare client, I coordinated communication throughout the client's international offices to create unified media materials."